PKUCSS/PKUCSS.github.io/index.md

 - Award for Scientific Research at Peking University, 2018-2019 and 2019-2020
 - The Third Prize of Peking Univeristy Scholarship, 2019-2020

+## Services

+- Teaching assistant for *Introduction to Computation*
+- Peking University admissions volunteer in Fujian

+## News
+- 2021-06: I graduated from Peking University with a bachelor's degree in computer science and a double bachelor's degree on economy.
+- 2021-11: I organized a group night run at Peking University to celebrate the 20th anniversary of Angela Zhang's debut.

 ## Contact

 Email:  [sishuochenpku@foxmail.com](mailto:sishuochenpku@foxmail.com)